 The first award of the Victoria Cross for Australia was made in 2009 for action in Afghanistan.

-Ninety nine Australians have been awarded the Victoria Cross.
-Ninety six Australians have been awarded the Imperial Victoria Cross and three Australians have been awarded the Victoria Cross for Australia.
+One hundred Australians have been awarded the Victoria Cross.
+Ninety six Australians have been awarded the Imperial Victoria Cross and four Australians have been awarded the Victoria Cross for Australia.